AndreiBoris/toronto-theatre-map/plan.md

 about a theatre location is provided (no address OR position)
 11. Try to get the website link from wikipedia to the clickable link instead of the wikipedia page itself (cause the wiki page is pretty useless!)
+12. Implement sophisticated localStorage system that gets takes the new, editted version first and then adds any bonuses from localStorage to supplement, rather than overriding all server storage.
+Currently it is totally broken.

 ### TODO